- NDIS (National Disability Insurance Scheme)

 Training or Education

-Prahran Mission offers a range of training courses throughout the year.
-Our courses are open to everyone – you do not need to be a client of Prahran Mission to attend.
+Uniting Prahran offers a range of training courses throughout the year.
+Our courses are open to everyone – you do not need to be a client of Uniting Prahran to attend.
 We welcome people from all backgrounds and walks of life.
 We teach in a prejudice free, non judgmental environment, in small, friendly classes.
 We respect your privacy.
-Prahran Mission offers everyone the chance to attend training to make improvements in the quality of their life, and increase their opportunities.
+Uniting Prahran offers everyone the chance to attend training to make improvements in the quality of their life, and increase their opportunities.

 What kind of courses do you have?